sfei/sfb_dfm/README.md

 Finally, to create the aggregated grid hydro input for DWAQ, you can run aggregate_hydro.sh

+Optionally, run postprocess_dwaq_binaries_to_netcdf.py to convert the 30 min DWAQ output to something like a map file.
+You'll need to break the output into short chunks of time, around one month, or server memory will be overloaded and script will crash.
+Sometimes it crashes anyway and you have to redo it

 See Allie's notes about setting up the delft_env anaconda environment here: https://docs.google.com/document/d/1M0UWPWKEOPgyxB8YBiivAog91cmQ6KhljN9fR8WRQ2Y/edit#bookmark=id.j7qlzh3zbl0h)